 - Children who are obese by age 6 or overweight by age 12 have a greater than a 50 percent likelihood of becoming obese adults.
 According to a report by the Trust for America’s Health, almost a third of adult North Carolinians are obese.

 - Approximately 38 percent of North Carolina’s children are enrolled in almost 5000 regulated childcare centers, where they receive most meals and spend the majority of their waking hours.

 Shape NC brings together the expertise of GO NAPSACC in policy, practice, and nutrition combined with NLI’s built environment improvement process of Preventing Obesity by Design (POD), and the programming and training skills of Be Active Kids.® The aim is to create a robust network of trained local experts able to provide ongoing technical assistance for childcare centers.
 Shape NC is the first statewide initiative to combine multiple successful strategies and implement both a top-down and bottom-up approach to improve the health of children in childcare, their families, and their communities.

-With a focus on childcare settings, Shape NC increases knowledge and awareness of healthy nutrition and physical activity practices for young children, as well as that of their families and teachers, aimed at increasing the number of young children at a healthy weight.
+Shape NC focuses on childcare centers to increase knowledge and awareness of healthy nutrition and physical activity practices for young children and their families and teachers.
+The aim is to increase the number of young children at a healthy weight.
 Measures of success include improved nutrition and physical activity practices alongside healthier play and learning environments through a state-level policy blueprint.